When it comes to preventing knee pain, knee strengthening exercises are the way to go.

 If you have weak hip muscles, your running form will be compromised since your hips won’t be able to accurately control the motion of your legs.

-Knee Strengthening Moves for Beating Knee Pain While Running
+The Best Exercises for Preventing Knee Pain While Running

 Google “knee strength exercises” and you the search engine will come up with hundreds of exercises.